-A cost effective way to protect against rust is using an organic coating which forms a barrier against corrosive elements.
-Oil based coatings are ideal for preventing penetration of water and oxygen.
+A cost effective way to protect against rust is using an organic coating that forms a barrier against corrosive elements.
+Oil based coatings are ideal for preventing the penetration of water and oxygen.

 Galvanizing is a method of rust prevention.
 This is accomplished through hot-dip galvanizing or electroplating.
 The iron or steel object is coated in a thin layer of zinc.
 This stops oxygen and water from reaching the metal underneath but the zinc also acts as a sacrificial metal.
 Zinc is more reactive than iron, so it oxidizes in preference to the iron object.